sushil1024/DuckShield/README.md

 # DuckShield
-Prevents HID attack/Keystroke attack performed by physical thumb drives known as Rubber Ducky.
+Prevents HID attack/keystroke attack performed by a pre-programmed physical thumb drive ie. Rubber Ducky.

 # How it works
 1. The software detects and blocks the Rubber Ducky before any severe damage to the system.